Gregory L. Fenves

 Gregory Louis Fenves (born March 1, 1957) is an American structural engineer who served as the 21st president of Emory University.
 He began as president on August 2020 and transitioned to the role of chancellor in September 2025.

 Previously at the University of Texas at Austin, Fenves served as the 29th president from 2015 to 2020, as the provost from 2013 to 2015, and as the dean of engineering from 2008 to 2013.

 Fenves's fields of studies are computational modeling and earthquake engineering.
 He was elected to the National Academy of Engineering in 2014.

 Early life and education

 Fenves grew up in central Illinois and Pittsburgh, Pennsylvania.
+He attended and graduated from Mt.
+Lebanon High School in Mt.
+Lebanon, Pennsylvania, a suburb of Pittsburgh.

 He received a Bachelor of Science with distinction from the School of Civil and Environmental Engineering at Cornell University in 1979.
 While at Cornell, Fenves was a member of Delta Kappa Epsilon Fraternity and the Quill and Dagger society.
 He pursued graduate studies at the University of California, Berkeley, where he received a Master of Science in 1980 and a Doctor of Philosophy in civil engineering in 1984.